Vanha Kilkkilä is a traditional southern savolax farmhouse near mainroad 5.

 Distance to Mikkeli is 27 km , to Juva 15 km, to Savonlinna 75 km and to Helsinki 250 km.

-We have a lovely country garden to visit, cafe and art exhibition.
+We have a lovely country garden, cafe and contemporary art exhibition to visit in the summertime.

 The admission fee to the garden is 5€ for adults, children for free.